 See all problems of the 2004 Jeep Liberty.

-The VIN of the problem Liberty is 1J8GK48K67_.
-Consumer has a 2007 Jeep Liberty.
+The contact owns a 2007 Jeep Liberty.
 While idling on a moderately leveled hill at a stop light, the vehicle rolled backwards, and almost caused a crash.
 The vehicle was taken to the dealer for inspection and they reprogrammed the pcm.
 Weeks later, the failure recurred.
 The contact took the vehicle back to the dealer and they repaired it according to NHTSA campaign id number 06v341000 (power train: automatic transmission).
 Weeks after the repair, the failure recurred a third time.
 There are no warning indicators prior to the failures.
 She filed a formal complaint with the manufacturer.
 The failure mileage was 3,000 and current mileage was 13,317.
-This automatic transmission control module problem happened on Thursday, Jun.
-14, 2007.

 See all problems of the 2007 Jeep Liberty.

-The car is a 2003 Jeep Liberty.
-The VIN of this Liberty is 1J4GL48KX3_.
 Contact states while vehicle is in park I will accelerate.
 The local service dealer reprogrammed the powertrain control module.
 However, this did not remedy the problem.
-This issue happened on Saturday, May.
-14, 2005.

 |Problem Category||Number of Problems|